 We wish to acknowledge all the public, private, and community partners whose efforts are helping keep people experiencing homelessness safe and slow the spread of the COVID-19 virus.
-This week's featured partners are the outreach navigators.
+This week's featured partner is The California Exposition and State Fair (Cal Expo).